Child Benefit

 If Yes, which benefit do they get?

 The SEN question is ONLY relevant if the home education has begun AFTER the age of 16 as otherwise you would meet the conditions of pre-16 home education.
-“Statement of special educational needs” covers EHCPs and ILPs.
-You only need to check this box if you intend to rely on the provisions of the special needs Plan for education otherwise than at school in your post-16 Child Benefit claim.
+You only need to check this box if you intend to rely on the provisions of the EHCP for education otherwise than at school in your post-16 Child Benefit claim (eg because home education only started post-16)

 There is no new requirement for LA approval where the pre-16 home education condition has been met.
 “Local authority approval” ONLY arises in cases where home education has begun AFTER the age of 16 and where you are relying on LA-approved education otherwise than at school via eg an EHCP in your post-16 Child Benefit claim.